Our main research interests are concerned with the broad field of plant evolution and phylogenetics.

-We are also interested in developing computational tools that can be used to gain novel biological insights from various kinds of data.
+These allow us to gain novel biological insights from various kinds of data.

 Current projects in the lab include:

-We are currently developing computational tools and apply them to genomics data to enhance our understanding regarding the relationship between the genotype and the phenotype.
+We are developing computational tools and apply them to genomics data to enhance our understanding regarding the relationship between the genotype and the phenotype.

 By applying these methods we aim to understand the factors that influence the rate of genome evolution.

 We also devise new methodologies, based on artificial intelligence, to facilitate more accurate phylogenetic analyses.

 Using a combination of computational tools with large scale genomics data we hope to gain novel insights into the evolutionary consequences of plant domestication and the evolutionary selection forces that shaped their genomes.